Scott Knapp

-Scott Knapp (born August 30, 1978) is an American basketball player from Sherrill, New York, and former American basketball head coach of the Schenectady Legends of the Independent Basketball Association (IBA).
+Scott Knapp (born August 30, 1978) is an American former basketball player from Sherrill, New York.
+He was the head coach of the Schenectady Legends of the Independent Basketball Association (IBA).

 College career

 As a player, he played at NCAA Division I Siena College in Loudonville, NY where he played point guard and shooting guard and was named a co-captain at the start of his senior season.
 Known as a tremendous shooter, Knapp finished with 1,381 career points and is the all time 3-point shot leader (293) and has the all-time record for highest free throw percentage (89.1%) in Siena Saints history.
-In the 1997-1998 season Knapp won MAAC rookie of the year honors averaging 12.3 Points per game for the Saints.
+In the 1997–1998 season Knapp won MAAC rookie of the year honors averaging 12.3 Points per game for the Saints.
 He was twice named to the MAAC all tournament team and once a second team all conference award winner.
 Under his leadership on the court, Siena advanced to the NCAA Tournament in 1999 and the NIT in 2000.